A Brief History of Podcasting

 Because RSS is a subscription format, the connection between the publisher and the audience is persistent.

-One early podcast Rocketboom, a popular video podcast that spoofed the news, was able to sell ad time for $40,000 for a one-week buy and according to a report by PQ Media
+One early podcast, Rocketboom, a popular video podcast that spoofed the news, was able to sell ad time for $40,000 for a one-week buy, and according to a report by PQ Media

 At the time, spending on Podcast advertising was projected to grow from $3.1 million to $327 million.
 We’ve already surpassed that number.

-The pro-podcast viewpoint is backed up by an American Association of Advertising Agencies poll conducted late last year that found that marketing executives anticipate spending more on podcast than blog advertising in the future.
+The pro-podcast viewpoint is backed up by an American Association of Advertising Agencies poll conducted late last year that found that marketing executives anticipate spending more on podcasts than blog advertising in the future.

 Podcast Measurement

-In early days Feedburner (a service from Google that is unsupported today) went from distributing podcast feeds for 6,000 podcasts to 47,000 podcasts in just 18 months.
+In the early days Feedburner (a service from Google that is unsupported today) went from distributing podcast feeds for 6,000 podcasts to 47,000 podcasts in just 18 months.

 All this was long before Edison Research started publishing annual reports about the size of the podcast universe.